antorsae/CarND-p3/README.md

 In the code above the left / right bias defaults to 0.18.
 This bias controls how fast we want the car to get to a point ahead of the center camera.
 If the number is too low, the car will steer back to the center slowly; and if it's too high it will go back more quickly.

 The performance of the system where you run the simulator and the drive.py script severely impacts actual driving.
-If the computer is slow, the correction bias is high (eg 0.15 or more), and the speed is hight (eg 20 mph) the car will end up driving in curves.
+If the computer is slow, the correction bias is high (e.g. 0.15 or more), and the speed is high (e.g. 20 mph) the car will end up driving in curves.
 This is because the steering angle will only be predicted and adjusted a few times per second so a really long straight line will be needed to stabilize the car.
 The drive.py outputs effective prediction fps to help diagnose performance issues:

 ![drive.py output fps](./assets/driving-fps-detail.png)

 Moreover, the steering angles output to the simulator are repeated either 2x or 3x.
-I believe there this is a bug in the simulator or drive.py supplied code and the frame gathered by the telemetry function is not updated on every call, so the net predictions per seconds are half or a third of those returned .
+I believe there this is a bug in the simulator or drive.py supplied code and the frame gathered by the telemetry function is not updated on every call, so the net predictions per seconds are half or a third of those returned.
 In the output above, the reported 12 fps should be divided by 3: the steering prediction is repeated each time so the net speed at which the steering angle is adjusted is just 4 times per second!

 #### Augmented behavior: Learning from bad behavior